dbrevesf/dbrevesf.github.io/_posts/2018-08-08-section5-oop.md

 #### Private Methods

-In Python we can implement encapsulation but it can't trully restric the access to methods and variables.
-We can prevent the data from being modified by accident, but if someone wants modify a variable or execute a private method, he or she will do it.
+In Python, we can implement encapsulation but it can't restrict the access to methods and variables.
+We can prevent the data from being modified by accident, but if someone wants to modify a variable or execute a private method, he or she will do it.
 Let's see some examples:

 We can create a class Car which has two methods: ```drive()```and ```update_software()```.
 When a car object is created, it will call the private method ```__updateSoftware()```.
 This method cannot be called on the object directly, only from within the class.